tangjm/data-engineering-notes/public/AWS/module6_compute/notes_lambda.md

 - SNS
 - CloudWatch

-Lambda can pull resources from Amazon Simple Queue Service and read events from DynamoDB
+Lambda can pull resources from Amazon Simple Queue Service (SQS) and read events from DynamoDB

-Other services invoke Lamda functions directly like Elastic Load Balancing and API Gateway.
+Other services invoke Lamda functions directly like Elastic Load Balancers and API Gateways.

 The Lambda console, API, SDK, and AWS CLI are some ways of invoking your Lambda functions.